ess-dmsc/event-formation-unit/src/modules/timepix3/README.md

 * Geometry object could inherit from ESS geam to prevent uncessary object composition
 * DataPArser is accessed from different location which may not necessary

-Please see below the simiplifed class chart for short review.
+Please see below the manullay made and simiplifed class chart about the most important classes in the module for a short review.
 ## Class diagram of the detector module

 ```mermaid